-Most people agree that Albert Einstein was an agile thinker, philosopher, and genius, so we can give some weight to his words and thoughts.
+Most people agree that Albert Einstein was an agile thinker, philosopher, and genius, and we can give some weight to his words and thoughts.
 While not recognized as a towering business entrepreneur, Einstein understood life and logic and offered this sound advice that every agile leader should take to heart:

 “Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning.”